The Rando Shootout Award will highlight the best randonneur bike exhibited at NAHBS 2016

 “Randonneur bikes are a growing segment of the handmade bicycle market.
 They are ideally suited not only for randonneuring, but also for weekend rides, credit card tours, and general riding,” said Jan Heine, Editor of Bicycle Quarterly.
 “The best randonneur bikes combine the speed and feel of a good racing bike with the versatility of fenders and lights, as well as the ability to carry some luggage.
 They are the bicycle equivalent of a sports car that offers great performance and fun, yet remains usable every day, even in the rain or at night.”

 Randonneur bikes must be able to cover varied terrain efficiently, on a variety of (usually paved) road surfaces.
 A good randonneur bike allows its rider to be fast both on and off the bike.
-It must offer excellent performance, but also limit the rider’s fatigue.
+It must offer excellent performance, but also limit the rider’s fatigue access trial.
 Lighting must offer at least 24 hours of run time before the need for recharging.
 Autonomous lighting – powered by the rider or perhaps solar panels – is a plus.
 Luggage should be accessible while riding, or at least without dismounting the bike, to reduce the need for stopping.
 There must be space for a long-sleeve jersey, tights, gloves, rain jacket, 8 energy bars and 3 small bottles of liquid meal replacement (Ensure or similar), plus 2 inner tubes.
 Provisions must be provided to fix 3 flat tires – either a pump or 3 CO2 cartridges.

 The Rando Shootout is a great opportunity for builders to show that their bikes not only look good, but also ride well.
 With the growing interest in randonneuring, touring and gravel riding, this type of bike has a strong following that will only continue to grow.